Cairo City Guide

 Nearby cities and attractions

-Located about three hours north, Alexandria offers a refreshing Mediterranean breeze and a deep dive into Greco-Roman history.
+Alexandria offers a refreshing Mediterranean escape just three hours away by train or car.
 Visitors can explore the stunning Bibliotheca Alexandrina and the historic Citadel of Qaitbay overlooking the sea.

 📍